laser/intro-network-programming-c/7-threads/_assignment7.md

    threads that it spawns.
 There must be some bound on the number of child processes that it forks - it is up to you to decide how to set that limit.
-2. Your program must handle SIGTERM by shutting down all of the threads that it has forked.
+2. Your program must handle SIGTERM by shutting down all the threads that it has forked.
 3. Your program must not interleave concurrent writes from different processes to the database file.
-You may wish to use a mutex.
+You may wish to use mutexes.

 [1]: https://github.com/fortio/fortio